Osborn High School

+Currently, the school has over 20 course offerings.

-Mildred Gaddis of WCHB said that Osborn "is considered the glue to the community."
+In 2010 Mildred Gaddis of WCHB stated that Osborn "is considered the glue to the community."

 History

 Laura F. Osborn High School was opened in February 1957.
 It was named after Laura Freele Osborn, the first female president of the Detroit Board of Education.
 When opened it had no auditorium, gym or pool, no facilities for vocational courses such as automotive.
 It took the Board of Education over four years to develop these, although the funds had been appropriated before January 1957.
 On the northwest side, Osborn's 'sister' school, Henry Ford had these facilities built by the end of 1959.
 Parents of Osborn students inquired and made visits to the Board offices and never received positive answers regarding the delay.
 The first student newspaper was called The Lance, the masthead designed by Gregg T. Trendowski (Class of June 1960).
 The teams were named the Knights, a name suggested by Gregg Trendowski (a member of the first student council and member of a special committee for name selections).
 Mr. Trendowski also designed the team logos and the yearbook (The Acolyte) logo in February 1957.

 In 2006 Kimberly Chou of The Michigan Daily said that the school was "often criticized for its lack of resources and tension among students."

 The school complex was divided into three separate schools occupying the same campus in 2009.

 In 2010 Robert Bobb, the emergency financial manager of the school district, announced that Osborn was closing.
 In July 2010 Osborn High School was closed; it reopened in August of that year.
 DPS officials planned to keep the facility open for two years.

 An April 2011 report from the office of Mayor of Detroit Dave Bing stated that gangs have caused problems at Osborn High.

 Jeff Siedel of Detroit Free Press said that in the northern hemisphere summer of 2011 "as a wave of violence swirled around" Osborn as several students died in violent incidents.
 On August 24, 2011, Osborn High star football player, Allantae Powell, was murdered in western Detroit.

 2012 Osborn High School was divided into four separate entities.
 Osborn College Preparatory Academy, Osborn Collegiate Academy of Mathematics, Science and Technology (Osborn MST), and Osborn Evergreen Academy of Design and Alternative Energy, previously occupied the campus.
 In 2017 all 3 small schools at Osborn were closed and merged.
 As of 2017 Osborn is just one high school again.

 In 2016 Tanya Bowman, a former Osborn principal who engaged in a kickback scheme and took $12,500 by using false invoices, received a nine-month federal prison sentence and two years of supervised release.